Kinsa/cribbage-board-app-tokens/README.md

 The `prepublishOnly` script will automatically build tokens before publishing.

-## License
+## Attribution and License

 Copyright 2025 Kinsa Creative Incorporated

-Licensed under the Apache License, Version 2.0
+This project includes configuration and code derived from [style-dictionary examples](https://github.com/style-dictionary/style-dictionary/tree/main/examples/advanced/tailwind-preset), which are licensed under the Apache License 2.0.
+Specifically, the configuration files in the `config/` directory and `config.js` are based on the Tailwind preset example from that repository.

+The modifications and original content in this project remain licensed under the [Apache License 2.0](LICENSE).